dell/jlt/README.md

 ## Overview

 Provides python 3.x functions based on the Johnson-Lindenstrauss (JL) lemma.
 The Johnson-Lindenstrauss Transform (JLT) preserves pair-wise distances with bounded error $\epsilon$ as points are projected from high-dimensional space $d$ into a lower-dimensional space $k$.
-The functions in this package accepts $d$-dimensional vector and matrix/array inputs to return the $k$-dimensional output.
-The JLT preserves the square of the $\ell2-norm$ between points with bounded error $\epsilon$.
+The functions in this package accept $d$-dimensional vector and/or matrix/array inputs to return the $k$-dimensional output.
+The JLT preserves the square of the $\ell_2$-norm between points with bounded error $\epsilon$.

 <P align="center">
 <IMG SRC="/assets/jl_lemma.PNG" HEIGHT="60%" WIDTH="60%" CLASS="center" ALT="johnson-lindenstrauss lemma">
   </P>
   <P>

-The figures below illustrate: 1) JLT algorithm runtimes; and 2) preservation of the square of the $\ell2-norm$ by the Fast JLT (FJLT).
+The figures below illustrate: 1) JLT algorithm runtimes; and 2) preservation of the square of the $\ell_2$-norm by the Fast JLT (FJLT).
 Random projections (RP) and Fast Johnson-Lindenstrauss Transform (FJLT) are faster versions of the original JLT, and subsampled randomized Hadamard transforms (SRHT) are even faster yet (first figure, gold line).
-The FJLT preserves the square of the $\ell2-norm$ regardless of the sparsity of the input (second figure).
+The FJLT preserves the square of the $\ell_2$-norm regardless of the sparsity of the input (second figure).
 In both of the figures, $d$ is held constant at $d = 16,384$ and $k$ is varied (x-axis).

 <IMG SRC="/assets/jlt_runtimes.png" HEIGHT="40%" WIDTH="40%" CLASS="center" ALT="johnson-lindenstrauss algorithm runtimes">
 <IMG SRC="/assets/fjlt_l2normpreservation.png" HEIGHT="40%" WIDTH="40%" CLASS="center" ALT="fast johnson-lindenstrauss transform (FJLT) preservation of L2-norm">